Oct 17: Iain Couzin's Scientific Spark, why do deer in Japan bow, and why are some plant nectars bitter?

 Dec 2014: Innes Cuthill, tropical lizard leaf mimicry, and bird infrasound

 Professor Innes Cuthill from the University of Bristol describes his Scientific Spark.
-Danielle Klomp from the University of New South Wales, tells me about two populations of gliding lizard that have diverged in gliding membrane colouration to match the colours of their local falling leaves, and that mimicking falling leaves is an adaptation that functions to reduce predation by birds.
-I also find out how birds heard tornadoes coming and fled one day ahead.
+Danielle Klomp from the University of New South Wales, tells me about two populations of gliding lizard that have diverged in gliding membrane colouration to match.

 Friday, 2 January 2015